 Allocation of MEW share of hybrid app usage to app (technical).¶

-According to the IVW and agof specifications, the usage share of a hybrid app that is created in the WebView by calling up a MEW must be assigned to the app.
+According to the IVW specifications, the usage share of a hybrid app that is created in the WebView by calling up a MEW must be assigned to the app.
 The technical implementation of this requirement is realized in the INFOnline Measurement System as follows:

 Measurement of the native app share: All usage transactions that are measured within the native app share are reported to INFOnline Measurement under the offer identifierApp.
 Those usage transactions that represent a mobile impression are assigned a page code defined by the app provider and assigned in code management in accordance with the KAT 2.0 category system.